Rampage Killings Fast Facts

 November 14, 2017 - Kevin Janson Neal, who is out on bail, shoots and kills four people in Rancho Tehama, California.
 Police then kill him.
 During the investigation, police find that Neal had killed his wife the previous night.

 November 5, 2017 - A gunman opens fire on a small church in Sutherland Springs, Texas, killing 25 people and an unborn child and wounding 20 others.
-The shooter, identified by two law enforcement sources as Devin Patrick Kelley, is found dead after a brief chase, but it's unclear if it was self-inflicted.
+The shooter, identified by two law enforcement sources as Devin Patrick Kelley, is found dead in his vehicle after a brief chase, but it's unclear if a gunshot wound to the head was self-inflicted.

 June 5, 2017 - Five people are killed in a workplace shooting at an office complex in Orlando, Florida.
 The gunman, John Robert Neumann Jr., 45, had been fired in April and reportedly targeted former coworkers.
 He dies of a self-inflicted gunshot wound.